Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 The default RAID level for OVHcloud server installations is RAID 1, which doubles the space taken up by your data, effectively halving the useable disk space.

-**This guide explains how to manage and rebuild software RAID after a disk replacement on a server using UEFI boot mode**
+**This guide explains how to manage and rebuild software RAID after a disk replacement on a server using UEFI boot mode.**

 Before we begin, please note that this guide focuses on Dedicated servers that use UEFI as the boot mode.
 This is the case with modern motherboards.
 If your server uses the legacy boot (BIOS) mode, refer to this guide: [Managing and rebuilding software RAID on servers in legacy boot (BIOS) mode](/pages/bare_metal_cloud/dedicated_servers/raid_soft).